othercriteria/vibectl/examples/k8s-sandbox/chaos-monkey/STRUCTURE.md

   - Network disruption
   - Service degradation

-### Services

-The target services represent a distributed microservice architecture:
-- Deployed on a Kind Kubernetes cluster
-- Includes frontend, backend API, database, and load balancer
-- Exposes endpoints for the poller to verify availability
-- Designed with known vulnerabilities for the red agent to exploit
-- Structured to allow the blue agent to implement defenses

 ### Poller

-The poller continuously checks service availability (future implementation):
+The poller continuously checks service availability:
+- Python-based monitoring system with comprehensive checks
-- Accesses services from outside the cluster
+- Monitors the Kubernetes cluster health and individual service status
+- Tracks pod readiness, restart counts, and container status
-- Records response times and availability status
+- Reports response times and HTTP status codes for each service
-- Sends data to the overseer for evaluation
+- Performs content validation for web services
+- Checks Redis and Memcached connectivity
-- Provides real-time feedback on service health
+- Maintains a visual history of service health over time

-### Overseer

-The overseer coordinates the overall demonstration (future implementation):
-- Tracks key metrics:
-  - System uptime percentage
-  - Mean time to recovery
-  - Attack success/failure rates
-  - Blue team response effectiveness
-- Controls game parameters:
-  - Time limits
-  - Attack scheduling
-  - Metrics collection
-- Provides a dashboard for monitoring the scenario
-- Generates reports of performance metrics
+- Generates detailed JSON status reports

 ## Architecture

-The demo operates with five main components in an isolated Docker network:
+The demo operates with four main components in an isolated Docker network:

-1. **Services Container**: Hosts a Kind Kubernetes cluster with target services
+1. **K8s Sandbox Container**: Hosts a Kind Kubernetes cluster with target services
    - Creates a multi-tier application with multiple failure points
-   - Exposes services on fixed ports
    - Provides a controlled environment for the simulation
    - Shares kubeconfig with agent containers